spitlo/sikwent/README.md

 ## To do

 - [ ] Styling
+- [ ] What if the first checkbox is huge?
+And centered?
+Then when track two appears, checkboxes get smaller... and smaller.
 - [ ] Kill all notes on stop
 - [ ] Shift + [a-z] "fills" channel?
 Or inverts pattern?
 - [ ] Or shift clicking fills that column, alt clicking fills row